 Keto Pumpkin Cheesecake with Almond Crust

-The thing is I don’t want to fall off the wagon on the holidays.
+When we are doing great on the keto diet, the last thing we want is to fall off the wagon on the holidays.
 Planning ahead with low carb versions of holiday favorites makes staying on track during the holidays so much easier.
 This Keto Pumpkin Cheesecake has just 4 net carbs per serving and I promise you won’t miss the sugar.
 The low carb dessert is sweetened with organic erythritol* and the crust is made from almond flour.

 I have to say … it turned out great!